u-boot/u-boot/tools/buildman/buildman.rst

 Buildman has various other command-line options.
 Try ``--help`` to see them.

-To find out what toolchain prefix buildman will use for a build, use the -A option.
+To find out what toolchain prefix Buildman will use for a build, use the -A option.

 To request that compiler warnings be promoted to errors, use -E. This passes the